What types of application can you make?

 Applications for registration certificates - European citizens (Croydon only)

 If you are a citizen of a country in the European Economic Area, you can apply for registration certificates at Croydon public enquiry office.
-Only limited numbers of appointments are available for this, but you will not need to pay a fee.
+Only limited numbers of appointments are available for this.

 Applications on behalf of other people